dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 After learning linguistics, semiotics presents itself as another tool to quantify and analyze the structure of myth, belief and communication.
-As linguistics sheds its relationship to language, what remains is essentially connected to semiotics.
+As one transforms their understanding of linguistics to higher orders, it begins to sheds its relationship to language.
+What remains is the essence of semiotics.
 Therefore, semioitics is more useful than linguistics for approaching the nature of information and belief.

 Semiotics involves signs composed of signifier and signified.
 The universiality of symbols can be observed, measured and stratified.
-Symbols have various degrees of universiality and whose traits vary along linguistic, semiotic, psychological and sociological dimensions.
+Symbols have various degrees of universiality and whose traits vary along linguistic, semiotic and psychosocial dimensions.
 Understanding how a symbol's "market" penetration and, thus, utility depends on its universiality and invariance, geographically and temporally, allows one to understand the risk/payoff for investing energy in remapping symbols.

 <a name="temporally-invariant-signs" />